David Pugh (Conservative politician)

-David Pugh (born 1980 in Newport) was a Conservative councillor and served as leader of the Isle of Wight Council between September 2007 and May 2013, making him the longest serving leader of the local authority since its inception in 1995.
+David Pugh (born 1980 in Newport) is a former Conservative councillor and served as leader of the Isle of Wight Council between September 2007 and May 2013, making him the longest serving leader of the local authority since its inception in 1995.
 He was first elected to the Isle of Wight Council at the local elections in May 2005 as a member for the Shanklin Central Ward, re-elected in the June 2009 elections to the Shanklin South Ward, losing his seat in the 2013 local elections after 2 other candidates withdrew, making the election a straight choice between Pugh and Independent, Richard Priest.
-Consequently he ceased to be council leader.
+Consequently, he ceased to be council leader.

 Shortly after his failed re-election bid, Pugh resigned from Shanklin Town Council.

 Early life

 David Pugh was born on the Isle of Wight, growing up in Newport, Lake and Shanklin.
 He was educated in the Island's school system at Westmont and Newport CE Primary Schools, Trinity Middle School (now Christ the King College) and Sandown High School.
 He then went on to study politics at the University of Aberystwyth, Wales and failed to complete the final year of the 3-year course.